FloatingArrayDesign/FAModel/famodel/ontology/README.md

 cables in the array.
 For each end (A and B) of the cable, it specifies the turbine (matching and ID in the array table) or substation (matching an ID in the substation section) attached to, the [Top Level Cables](#top-level-cables) used, the heading of the cable at the attachment of each end, and length adjustment.
+A 0-degree heading aligns with North and rotates clockwise.
 Additional detail related to subsections of the top level cable, joints, and any cable routing are in the [Cables](#cables) section.
 The CableID refers to an entry in the [Top Level Cables](#top-level-cables) section.